Is Coconut Oil A Tree Nut

 Historical Perspective

 In 2006, the Food Allergen Labeling and Consumer Protection Act (FALCPA) in the United States identified tree nuts as a major food allergen group, requiring that foods containing tree nuts be clearly labeled.
 Initially, coconut was included in this labeling requirement.
-However, after further review, the Food and Drug Administration (FDA) clarified that coconut is not a tree nut and does not need to be labeled as such.
+Still, after further review, the Food and Drug Administration (FDA) clarified that coconut is not a tree nut and does not need to be labeled as such.

 Regulatory Considerations